5 Black Five Black Designers You Should Know

 Photo Source: Because Of Them We Can

 Black women designers, in particular, have shaped some of the most iconic images in American culture while often being overlooked, underestimated, or erased.
-This story highlights five women whose work has influenced design and redefined representation, proving that impact does not always come with recognition.
+This story highlights five black women whose work influenced design and redefined representation, proving that impact does not always come with recognition.

 Ruth E. Carter